versionone/openAgile/Evolve/Charter.md

 * **Maintain**: Create automated process for ensuring integration integrity and support
 * **Engage**: Reorganize and enhance platform and integration documentation, establish processes for better developer engagement and support
 * **Support**: Own escalations of platform support, work with V1 support to improve response cycle times and processes
+* **Fuse**: Serve as the technology partner for external vendors that create integrations with VersionOne.

 ## Exodus